NEVARLeVrai/Spicetify-AutoSetup-AutoUpdate/README.md

 Après avoir exécuté la mise à niveau de spicetify, vous serez invité à exécuter l'application de sauvegarde de restauration de spicetify pour que tout revienne là où il se trouvait.

 -------------
 Hello,
-Here is a small executable to have access to spicetify! (automation installation and download)

-first run a powershell as admin and enter the command: set-executionpolicy RemoteSigned
+Here is a small executable to access spicetify!
+(Automation installation and download) first run a PowerShell in admin and enter the command: set-executionpolicy RemoteSigned

-once run you can close the poweshell and launch the shortcut "Spicetify AutoSetup" remember to have spotify open and connected to your account otherwise it does not work if you want it to launch when you start your computer put the shortcut in the shell:startup folder
+Once executed, you can close the PowerShell and launch the shortcuts "Spicetify AutoSetup" remember to have Spotify open and connected to your account otherwise it does not work if you want it to start when you start your computer put the shortcuts in the shell:startup folder

-for any help or problem contact on discord discord id 745923070736465940 https://discord.gg/vUvn7JZ7Sy
+For any help or problem contact on discord
+Discord ID 745923070736465940
+https://discord.gg/vUvn7JZ7Sy

 And thanks to SPICETIFY
 https://spicetify.app/docs/getting-started

-edited 29/12/22

-Spicetify is autoupdated with my program

 ---------------------------
 Updating manually